-Figure 11: The graphs of Example 2.6.2.
+Figure 15: The graphs of Example 1.6.2.

-2.6.1 Warshall's Algorithm
+1.6.1 Warshall's Algorithm

-If there is no (x, y)-path between two vertices x and y in a graph G, we say that their distance is ∞ .
+If there is no directed (x, y)-path between two vertices x and y in a directed graph G, we say that their distance is ∞ .
 A first step to computing the vertex-vertex distances in a weighted graph would be to figure out which vertices are not reachable from each other.
 We want to compute the transitive closure of G which we now define.

-Graphs with vertex set V without parallel edges are in bijection to relations on V. Namely, let G be a directed graph with no parallel edges.
+Directed graphs with vertex set V without parallel arcs are in bijection to relations on V. Namely, let G be a directed graph with no parallel edges.
 Such a graph gives rise to the relation: